alaminuixd/git-mastery/README.md

-## Hello, Git
+## Hello, and welcome to Git
+- This is coming from dev-adrian
-- lets modify readme.md
+- Let's modify readme.md